RandyOrtiz/seqFrog/README.md

 $ git clone --recursive https://github.com/dzerbino/oases
 $ make
 ```
-* In 'seqFrog_conf.py' list path to oases script in 'oases_folder'
+* In 'seqFrog_conf.py' list path to oases_pipeline script in 'oases_folder'
 * If system fails to locate oases then add oases to the last line of your .bashrc file `export PATH="path/to/oases:$PATH"`
 *	If system fails to locate velvet then add velvet to the last line of your .bashrc  `export PATH="/path/to/velveth:$PATH"`